 - Give your plants the right amount of water

 If you consider and implement all of the above mentioned things, you will be giving your plants the best possible chance for survival against garden pests.
+According to Pest Rank, you’re not alone in this quest either.
+A full 49 percent of homeowners claim to have gardened in the past 12 months.
 If you notice that one of your plants is weak or sickly and is being attacked by pests, it may be necessary to tear out the plant before it attracts even more.
 By maintaining healthy soil and healthy plants, your garden has an immediate advantage.

 Companion plants are those that have natural properties that help each other by either increasing yields or repelling pests.
 As an example, members of the onion family tend to help many different plants because they repel pests with their strong smell.
 With some companion plants, it is unknown exactly why it works, but experience has shown that it does.
 Here are a few of the potential companionships that will benefit your garden.